Localizing Multiple Radiation Sources Actively with a Particle Filter: Localization algorithm

 where $h$ is the suggested bandwidth \cite{musso_improving_2001}, and $\xi$ denotes the tuning parameter.
 Whenever a source hypothesis reaches beyond $\mathcal{R}$ or its intensity drops below zero, it dissolves, and the respective $r$ value is decremented.

 Then, the number of sources is regularized according to the pre-set probabilities of 'birth', $p_\mathrm{B}$, and 'death,' $p_\mathrm{D}$.
-The latter case is straightforward: a random source hypothesis is picked and dissolved.
+The latter case is straightforward: a random source hypothesis is picked and dissolved; note that the minimum allowed number of sources equals zero.
 When a new hypothesis is added, the corresponding parameters are sampled, respecting the posterior $p(\bm{\theta}_t | \bm{z}_t)$.
 Specifically, the coordinates $(x,y) \in \mathcal{R}$ are sampled from the normal distribution centered at $(\phi_t, \psi_t)$, while the intensity exploits

 The control algorithm presented in the next section requires us to use the current source estimate in some cases; to acquire one, the expected number of sources is computed first, reading

 The source estimate is then expressed as